Post Summary: Rocky Mountain National Park Timed Entry Permits

 What are Rocky Mountain National Park Timed Entry Permits?

-The timed entry permits will help limited the number of visitors accessing the park and spreads the use of the park out through the day and hopefully helps minimizing crowding at the trailheads and parking lots.
+The timed entry permits will help limit the number of visitors accessing the park and spread the use of the park out through the day and hopefully helps minimize crowding at the trailheads and parking lots.